torfmaster/ribzip2/README.md

  * drop-in replacement for C libzip2
  * drop-in replacement for the C bzip2/bunzip2 binary

+## Publishing

+We use the crate `cargo-workspaces` for publishing releases manually.
+Currently, there is no automation in place.

 # Contribute!

 Contributions are very welcome (issues, pull-requests, and comments).
 Find your issue under "issues".